jadeglaze/spock/README.md

 - [x] load actual list of conversations from DB into left nav
 - [x] new convo button
 - [x] Bug: Active conversation is not selected in the left nav.
-- [ ] save convo to DB as messages are added
+- [ ] Save convo to DB as messages are added
+- [ ] Actually make it round trip (to db and back) the rich convos properly
 - [ ] add tool 3
 - [ ] Remove joke tool
 - [ ] Tools: I saw examples that seem to simultaneously stream back UI but return plain text.
 Check this out for saving as text while also returning components from tools.